 What is the type of action you should be guiding your users to do?
 Let’s list some important ones:

--Increase your sales on your eCommerce by 30%.
+Increase your sales on your website by 30%.

--Increase the average time spent on your digital platforms by 2 minutes.
+Increase the average time spent on your site by 2 minutes.

 After you have decided what your goals are, there are 3 logical steps to follow.